-Receptacles for soiled laundry will be available in all changing areas.
+Receptacles for soiled laundry will be available in all changing areas or as per local policy.

-All catering staff should wear standard protective headgear and nets should be worn if hair is collar length or below.
+All catering staff must wear standard protective headgear and nets must be worn if hair is collar length or below and a beard snood used where appropriate.